cosmos/sdk-tutorials/tutorials/understanding-authz/index.md

 ## Submit Proposal

 To demonstrate an authorization to vote on a governance proposal, you must first create a governance proposal.
-The following command creates a text proposal that includes the minimun deposit, which allows the governance proposal to immediately enter the voting period.
+The following command creates a text proposal that includes the minimum deposit, which allows the governance proposal to immediately enter the voting period.
 For more information about the command and the flag options, run `simd tx gov submit-proposal --help`.

 Create proposal: